-Our estimated financial results for the three months ended September 30, 2013 presented below are preliminary and are subject to the completion of our quarter-end closir procedures and financial review.
-The preliminary financial data have been prepared by and are the responsibility of our management.
-PricewaterhouseCoopers LLP has not audite reviewed, compiled or performed any procedures with respect to the preliminary financial data.
-Accordingly, PricewaterhouseCoopers LLP does not express an opinion or any other for of assurance with respect thereto.
-These estimates are not a comprehensive statement of our financial results for this period and should not be viewed as a substitute for full interifinancial statements prepared in accordance with generally accepted accounting principles.
-Our actual results may differ from these estimates as a result of the completion of our quarte end closing procedures, review adjustments and other developments that may arise between now and the time our financial results for this period are finalized, and such changes could be material.
+Our estimated financial results for the three months ended September 30, 2013 presented below are preliminary and are subject to the completion of our quarte end closing procedures and financial review.
+The preliminary financial data have been prepared by and are the responsibility of our management PricewaterhouseCoopers LLP has not audited, reviewed, compiled or performed any procedures with respect to the preliminary financial data.
+Accordingly PricewaterhouseCoopers LLP does not express an opinion or any other form of assurance with respect thereto.
+These estimates are not a comprehensive statement our financial results for this period and should not be viewed as a substitute for full interim financial statements prepared in accordance with generally accepte accounting principles.
+Our actual results may differ from these estimates as a result of the completion of our quarter-end closing procedures, review adjustments are other developments that may arise between now and the time our financial results for this period are finalized, and such changes could be material.

-While complete financial information as of and for such period are not available, based on the information and data currently available, our management preliminarily estimates th for the three months ended September 30, 2013, our revenue will be between \$ and \$ , compared to revenue for the three months ended September 30, 2012 of \$3.2 millio The increase in revenue for the three months ended September 30, 2013 is primarily due to an increase in collections from increased adoption of Afirma.
-FNAs received increased from 7,052 in the three months ended September 30, 2012 to in the three months ended September 30, 2013.
+While complete financial information as of and for such period are not available, based on the information and data currently available, our manageme preliminarily estimates that for the three months ended September 30, 2013, our revenue will be between \$5.5 million and \$5.7 million, compared to revenue for the three months ended September 30, 2012 of \$3.2 million.
+The increase in revenue for the three months ended September 30, 2013 is primarily due to an increase collections from increased adoption of Afirma.
+FNAs received increased from 7,052 in the three months ended September 30, 2012 to 12,417 in the three month ended September 30, 2013.

-Management preliminarily estimates that for the three months ended September 30, 2013, our operating expenses will be between \$ and \$ , compared to \$8.2 million for the three months ended September 30, 2012.
+Management preliminarily estimates that for the three months ended September 30, 2013, our operating expenses will be between \$11.5 million ar \$12.0 million, compared to \$8.2 million for the three months ended September 30, 2012.

-In addition, management preliminarily estimates that for the three months ended September 30, 2013, our loss from operations will be between \$ and \$ , compared \$4.9 million for the three months ended September 30, 2012.
+In addition, management preliminarily estimates that for the three months ended September 30, 2013, our loss from operations will be between \$5.9 million ar \$6.4 million, compared to \$4.9 million for the three months ended September 30, 2012.

-The increase in estimated loss from operations compared to the corresponding period in 2012 is due to the estimated increase in revenue, being more than offset by the combination higher cost of revenue reflecting increased FNAs received, increased general and administrative expenses, primarily due to higher personnel costs to support the growth in our business ar expenses related to our public company readiness efforts, and increased selling and marketing expenses related to or efforts to increase adoption of and reimbursement for Afirma.
+The increase in estimated loss from operations compared to the corresponding period in 2012 is due to the estimated increase in revenue, being more than offs by the combination of higher cost of revenue reflecting increased FNAs received, increased general and administrative expenses, primarily due to higher personn costs to support the growth in our business and expenses related to our public company readiness efforts, and increased selling and marketing expenses related to or efforts to increase adoption of and reimbursement for Afirma.

-We had approximately \$ in cash and cash equivalents at September 30, 2013.
+We had approximately \$15.4 million in cash and cash equivalents at September 30, 2013.

 These estimated ranges are preliminary and may change.
-In addition, these preliminary results of operations for the three months ended September 30, 2013 are not necessari indicative of the results to be achieved for the remainder of 2013 or in any future period.
+In addition, these preliminary results of operations for the three months ended September 30, 2013 at not necessarily indicative of the results to be achieved for the remainder of 2013 or in any future period.